nathanuphoff/Magritte/readme.md

 - Return `false` to skip rendering for the component and leave it as is.

 ### Store
-The store is a plain Object and is passed to every function component.
-Its properties are `state` and `dispatch`.
-The dispatcher is also returned when the component is mounted as seen in the snippet above.
+The store is an object that is passed to every component function, its properties are `state` and `model`.

+### state
+The state is a frozen object (no property reassignment) that keeps track of the application state.
+Supported data types are the same as those of JSON; null, a string, a number, an Array, or a child object.
+The state is a reflection of the state/model that was initially passed at component initialisation, this model should provide the data structure for the entire lifecycle of the application (see example/model).

+> By defining the model beforehand the developer is sure to abide to an existing data structure (no runtime changes) which at the same time has been documented as well.

-#### Dispatch
+#### model
-The `dispatch` method is passed to every functional component, it accepts eiter:
+The `model` is a reflection of the state structure and will be passed to every functional component, its dispatch methods accept either:
-- A function: functions are resolved using the current state as its argument, its return value is used to update the DOM.
+- A function: functions are resolved using the current state value and the entire state object as its arguments, its return value is used to update the DOM.
-- An object: you may directly pass an object which will be used to update the DOM.
+- An Array: this will only update the state if its value was initially an Array, a warning will be logged otherwise.
+- A string or number: this will only update the state if its value was initially a string or number, a warning will be logged otherwise.
+- A boolean: this will only update the state if its value was initially a boolean, a warning will be logged otherwise.
-- `undefined`: the dispatcher won’t be called and the DOM will not be updated.
+- `undefined`: an update won’t be done and the component render method will not be initiated.
-- `null`: this renders the `component` using the state that it was initially given.
+- `null`: this renders the `component` using the state that it was initially given (not implemented yet).